-- The NC State Bookstores' Guaranteed Buyback Program (GTB) guarantees that all students who purchase a program title will be paid half of the current new textbook price when the book is sold back.
-To maximize the amount paid to the students at buyback a GTB title must be adopted for four or more consecutive semesters.
-During this period, the bookstore staff will automatically readopt these titles so faculty members do not need to turn in any additional textbook requests.
-This program saved our students \$563,000 for 2007-2008. - We have substantially increased on-time adoption rates.
-Fall 2008 on-time adoptions increased to 72% from 50% in Fall 2007.
-This 22% increase resulted in the bookstore paying out an additional \$213,000 to the students during the prior semester.
-Likewise, Spring 2009 on-time adoptions rose to 89% from 84% for Spring 2008. - The result of increased buyback and used textbook availability has been a decline in the average textbook cost for the students.
-We experienced a 4.79% decline in average textbook costs from 06-07 to 07-08 despite the CPI subcomponent for educational books and supplies increasing by 6.2%. - Your attention to "Best Practices" suggestions (attached and available on the bookstore website) continues to yield cost savings for our students.
+- The NC State Bookstores' Guaranteed Buyback Program, which was created in 2007, guarantees that all students who purchase a program title will be paid half of the current new textbook price when the book is sold back.
+To maximize the amount paid to the students at buyback a Program title must be adopted for four or more consecutive semesters.
+This program saved our students \$471,500 for 2008-2009. - Higher adoption rates have allowed the bookstore to re-purchase books from students at higher prices because we know there will be a market for books in the upcoming semester.
+During the 2008-2009 academic year, on-time adoption rates improved to 80.5% compared to 67% the previous year.
+Unfortunately, we are still shy of President Bowles's overall target of 85% on-time adoptions, so there is still some room for improvement. - The result of higher early adoption rates has been increased buyback and used textbook availability.
+NC State now boasts one of the highest used book sales rates in the UNC system. - Increased use of low cost e-books or alternative content delivery in lieu of traditional textbooks has produced significant savings to students. - Your attention to "Best Practices" suggestions (attached and available on the bookstore website) continues to yield cost savings for our students.